HenriArno/HenriArno.github.io/_pages/research.md

 ---
 ---
 ### Causal Machine Learning
-My research develops causal machine learning methods for decision support from observational data.
-In particular, I study how treatment effect estimation, ranking, and policy learning methods can be adapted to realistic data settings.
+My research focuses on causal machine learning for decision support from observational data.
+In particular, I study how methods for treatment effect estimation, ranking, and policy learning can be adapted to realistic data settings.
 [Google Scholar](https://scholar.google.be/citations?user=ce8BmFgAAAAJ&hl=nl) is always up-to-date.

 - **Causal inference for downstream decision support.**
-  A line of work on applying causal inference methods to downstream decision problems such as treatment effect ranking and policy learning.
+  A line of work on applying causal inference methods to downstream decision problems such as ranking treatment effects.

   - *Rank-Learner: Orthogonal Ranking of Treatment Effects*
   **Henri Arno**, Dennis Frauen, Emil Javurek, Thomas Demeester and Stefan Feuerriegel (2026)